frankstallone/studs-react/README.md

 # Simpson Strong-Tie STUDS React Component Library

-This repository contains the React component library for Simpson Strong-Tie's STUDS design system.
+This repository contains a test React component library for Simpson Strong-Tie's STUDS design system.
 It provides a collection of reusable, accessible, and type-safe components built with React and TypeScript.

 ## Technologies